 Clean and chop the chicken breast into 1-1/2 inch cubes.
 For every 250 grams of chicken, add 1 teaspoon of baking soda.
 Mix well and allow it to soak.
 After 20 to 30 minutes, rinse the chicken a couple of times.
 That’s it!
 Your chicken is now tenderized and ready to be stir-fried, baked, sauteed, or whatever you want to do with it.

 This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like easy baked chicken breasts.
 Since these baked breasts are already tender and juicy, you may not find much of a difference, but it makes a WORLD of difference to marinated chicken stir-fry!

 Spicy chicken marinade for stir fry

 - Oyster sauce: This is the secret ingredient that gives this sesame chicken its characteristic mouth-watering flavor, color and saucy consistency.

 - Soy sauce: One of the basic ingredients for Asian stir-fries.
 Low sodium soy sauce is better if you can find it.
 If not, use the regular one.

 - Rice vinegar: For a splash of tang.

 - Sesame oil: Gives the final glaze to the sauce.

-- Black pepper, chilli flakes and salt: For that spicy kick.
-Though we use soy sauce, a dash of salt makes a difference to the flavor of the sauce.
+- Black pepper and salt: Though we use soy sauce, a dash of salt and pepper makes a difference to the flavor of the sauce.

 Other stir-fry ingredients